fent/node-kat/README.md

 * `number` - File descriptor.
 * `string` - File path.

 When a file descriptor is opened, this will be emitted.
-In case a stream is added, `filepath` will be the item index relative to all other items in the list.
+In case a non-file readable stream is added, `filepath` will be the item index relative to all other items in the list.

 ### Event: 'close'
 * `string` - File path.